LiorBuch/VisaDeviceHandler/README.md

 Based on the visa crate, this crate aims to provide a wrapper to allow multiple device connections and handling, and make the usage of NI-VISA easier to use.

-The crate supports Windows, Linux and MacOS. but is being tested mainly on Windows and Linux so I cannot guarantee its behavior on Mac.
+The crate supports Windows, and sould support Linux and MacOS. but is being tested mainly on Windows.

 ## Example